 However, currently, there are more lead-free brass materials available in the market.

-Both brass gate valve and brass ball valve have different specifications that make them unique to specific functions.
+Both brass gate valves and brass ball valves have different specifications that make them unique to specific functions.

 An in-depth look at the difference is discussed in the below subtopics.